Cyber surveillance

-• Mapping and determining the attack surface of an information system
+• Map and determine the attack surface of an information system;

-• Detecting vulnerabilities affecting an organisation's information system
+• Proactively detect vulnerabilities affecting the information system.

 In practice